OzuYatamutsu/project-overengineer/README.md

 - A telemetry sidecar is attached to each node in the service plane, which runs an instance of [Grafana Alloy](https://grafana.com/docs/alloy/latest/introduction/) (a Grafana-specific distribution of the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)) to ingest logs, metrics, and traces.
 - A standalone instance of Grafana Alloy is deployed to ingest client-side logs, metrics, and traces.
-- Logs are shipped to Grafana Loki via OTLP.
+- Logs are shipped to Grafana Loki.
-- Metrics are shipped to Grafana Mimir via OTLP.
+- Metrics are shipped to Grafana Mimir.
-- Traces are shipped to Grafana Tempo via OTLP.
+- Traces are shipped to Grafana Tempo.
 - A Grafana instance is configured to access these data sources for querying and visualization.

 ```mermaid